gpappsoft/privacyidea-docker/README.md

 > [!IMPORTANT]
 >- Volumes will not be deleted.
->- Currently same secrets from *./secrets/* are used for every stack.
-Future releases will change this behavior.
->- Delete the */etc/privacyidea/BOOTSTRAP* file **inside* the privacyIDEA container if you want to bootstrap again.
-This will not delete an existing database!
+>- Delete the files in */privacyidea/etc/persistent/ **inside* the privacyIDEA container if you want to bootstrap again.
+This will not delete an existing database expect sqlite databases!
->- Compose takes some additional time (~1 minute) because of health-checks.
+>- Compose a stack takes some time until the database tables are deplolyed and privacyIDEA is ready to run.
+Check health status of the container.

 ## Environment Variables